jasoncmisquith/docker-workshop/2_DockerCommands/Readme.md

 docker run -it --name mycontainerserver mysimpleserver:latest
 ```

-For this exercise we will use an official python docker image and start a simple python server which will serve index.html

 If above steps have run fine you should be able to open

 http://localhost:8000/index.html